 Instead, I decided on my 2nd most favorite thing to do which is swimming, especially in this Texas heat!
 But where would we go?
 All the creeks and rivers had long since dried up or gone underground.
 That’s when I remembered seeing something, somewhere about a waterfall.

 I decided for my 37th (oh wait that sounds wrong, I think I mean 27th) birthday that I wanted to spend it under a waterfall and exploring the area.

 If you have been around me long enough, you know I love exploring and finding things to do.

 So we packed up the cooler and headed towards New Mexico.
-While the falls are only about 25 miles away as the crow flies, it actually takes about 1.5 hours to get there and is about 75 miles driving distance away since there is no direct road between the two due to the national park.
+While Sitting Bull Falls is only about 25 miles away as the crow flies, it actually takes about 1.5 hours to get there and is about 75 miles driving distance away since there is no direct road between the two due to the national park.